 Acrylic nails seem to be the craze these days, but removing them may be a bit challenging especially if you haven’t taken proper care of them.
-Good news however is that you’ve arrived at the right page if you’re wondering how to remove acrylic nails, because we’re going to show you not one but two ways to get the job done.
+The good news, however, is that you’ve arrived at the right page if you’re wondering how to remove acrylic nails because we’re going to show you not one but two ways to get the job done.

 How to Remove Acrylic Nails:

 - Nail clipper

 - Glass bowl

 - Olive oil

 - Petroleum jelly